7mza/spring-gateway-geolite/README.md

 }
 ```

-this model will be accessible to log encoder and can be transformed by collector
+this model will be accessible to log encoder in MDC & can be transformed by log collectors

 example with fluentd